 The global coronavirus outbreak presents all of us with an unprecedented situation and rapidly changing news and advice.
 It is a time of much uncertainty but there is a lot we can all do to cope well enough with these circumstances.
 We are very aware that the relentless stream of news and information about COVID-19 can cause much stress and anxiety or even panic.
 Many of us may be worried about our health, our income and what’s going to happen.

 It is important for all of us at this moment in time to be kind, considerate, supportive and flexible with each other - something that also extends to how we can safely continue to offer counselling support to our clients.
-The following information will be updated as the situation evolves and focuses on counselling and mental wellbeing during the coronavirus pandemic.
+The following information will be updated regularly and focuses on counselling and mental wellbeing during the coronavirus pandemic.

 Face to face counselling in the counselling room has the benefit of uninterrupted privacy and confidentiality that some may find difficult to arrange in their home.
 Under certain COVID-related health-safeguarding conditions these physical meetings may not be possible.
 If counsellor or client become unwell, have to self-isolate, are under quarantine or belong to the group of vulnerable or shielding citizens, we won't be able to see you face-to-face.
 In those cases we are able to offer phone or Zoom counselling (safer than Skype or facetime) as alternatives where suitable.